I found this model in the book Visual Leaders: New Tools for Visioning, Management, and Organization Change by David Sibbet.

-That’s the realm of ideas, imagination, creativity and innovation.
+Attention is the realm of ideas, imagination, creativity and innovation.
 Most people I know have a surplus of ideas.
-If you find yourself stuck in idea collection mode, then issue is probably at the next step . . .
+If you find yourself stuck in idea collection mode, then the issue is probably at the next step . . .

 Energy is about how we feel.
 If I feel confident, I move forward.
 If I lack confidence, I remain stuck and likely seeking the next “shiny object”.
 A lack of confidence isn’t the only feeling energy that stops progress.
 Overwhelm, fear, anger, stress, frustration, depression, confusion and all of their variations will stop you too.

 This isn’t a sales pitch: in my experience the most effective way to deal with this level is The Release Technique which is a process for recognizing limiting feelings and letting them go.
 It sounds simple, and it usually is – if you know the process.
 I highly recommend it.

 There is no shortage of information available.
 The issue is now the ability to discern good information from bad information – needed information from clutter.
 As more information has become available the need for specialization has become critical.
 No longer can the jack-of-all-trades thrive as he could in the recent past.

 If you’re struggling with information overload there’s only one solution: choose a focus.